yahavsha/us-compiler/README.md

 # Us Programming Language
+## Words of Opening, End Goal & Project Dedication
+This is an implementation of an interperter (similar to compiler, but interperts the code and execute it instead of compiles it into machine code) in plain ES6 (JavaScript) code.

+This implementation make use of ANTLR4 to generate a lexer, semantic parser and and AST visitor.
+Then, the implementation runs over the AST with an evaluation visitor and creates from it an evaluation tree.
+This tree can be evaluate at one as each branch evaluates the other and performs the actual commands.

+The language supports:
+- Types: numbers, strings, booleans.
+- Variables (Arithmetic operations).
+- Casting.
+- If-else conditions.
+- For loop.
+- While loop.
+- Functions.

+I believes this implementation can be good for anyone who looks to start to work with ANTLR especially in NodeJS as there're barely any example on how to do it in JS.

+Last words: This project is dedicated to a good friend of mine who had a birthday.
+I made it as a birthday present form him, as he studies CS and aims to be a front-end developer.
+The reserved words and general context of this langauge is based on our conversations.
+I hopes with all my heart that this project will be a good reference for him while reaching his goal, as well as any other user.

+The code is published under the MIT license.
+Please read the LICENSE.md file for more information.

+**Words of thanks: Thanks to the 🍫🍫chocolates🍫🍫, who made me really happy while writing all of this code.
+Of course (lite) Cola helped as well, but chocolates were a requirement to make this project possible!**

 ## Principals
 US is a programming language made just for us and based on our conversations styles.
 The programming language is couply tied with Chocolat, so its possible to use it to ask her to perform some tasks, such as asking questions or her opinion.